Smart locks, also called electronic door locks, are a smart way to replace keys or add automation features to your locking system.

 3) Your privacy

-Smart locks allow you to set up different levels of access depending on your needs.
+Smart locks allow you to set up different access levels depending on your needs.
 For example, maybe you want your guests to enter the house only after 10 p.m. but not leave while your family members stay inside during the day.
-Or maybe you’d rather use voice commands instead of pushing buttons every time you come home.
+Or perhaps you’d rather use voice commands instead of pushing buttons every time you come home.

 5) Easy, hassle-free Set up